capogreco/blog.science.family/posts/250413_shaders.md

 # What are Shaders?

 Shaders are small programs that run on your GPU (Graphics Processing Unit) instead of your CPU.
 They're used to calculate how pixels should be colored on the screen.
-What makes shaders special is that they run in parallel - processing thousands or millions of pixels simultaneously rather than one at a time.
+What makes shaders special is that they run in parallel - processing thousands or millions of pixels simultaneously on the GPU rather than one at a time on the CPU.

-Think of your GPU as a giant calculator with hundreds of tiny processors all working at once.
-Each one might be slower than your main CPU, but together they can perform incredible feats of computation.

 # Shaders in Three.js